newaetech/opentitan/doc/ug/bergen_developer_quickstart.md

     printPackets.handle_usb_packet(ts=packet['timestamp'], buf=bytearray(packet['contents']), flags=0)
 ```

-Save it as for example `phywhisperer-sniff-enum.py`

-Then run this command - this will disconnect & reconnect the device, while looking for some enumeration traffic.
+Then run this file - this will disconnect & reconnect the USB port, while also looking for some enumeration traffic.
 Note that the PhyWhisperer waits until it sees the USB sequence `0x2d`, `0x00` to start capturing, so no data is returned if the link doesn't come up at all.

 ```console
 ./phywhisperer-sniff-enum.py